artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   <img src="Images/Processor.png" width=80% height=80%>
 </p>

-In the exercises, it should be noted that the simulation results will generally not match exactly with those obtained theoretically, due to various side effects: different memory location of the vectors, blocks present in the cache after the initialization of the vectors, etc.

-## Exercise 1
-Simulate in Ripes the following program (you just need to copy the code in the editor):
+As an example, we next show the steps to simulate Exercise 1-a (provided [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository), which uses the following program (you just need to copy the code to the Ripes editor):

 ```
 #define N 4